 Homebuyer education must be completed before closing.
 The above noted requirements are satisfied when at least one Borrower per household provides a certificate of completion.
+Minnesota Housing does not have a homebuyer education certificate expiration date policy.

-2.08 Credit Scores and Debt-to-Income (DTI) Ratios
+3.08 Credit Scores and Debt-to-Income (DTI) Ratios